To understand the basics of the style and the author date system, read What is Harvard?.

 - check the templates, which will tell you which elements of information you will need for a reference, and in what order they should appear

-- look for examples to see what the reference could look like with real information, and with the appropriate formatting and punctuation
+- look at the examples to see how the reference might look with real source information, and with the appropriate formatting and punctuation

 For more detailed questions and further information, refer to the magenta buttons below: